IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/07_Whats_New_In_2012_Volume2.md

 ## New Features
 ### Features overview

-The following table summarizes the new features for the Ignite UI™ 2012 Volume 2 release.
+The following table summarizes the new features for the %%ProductName%%™ 2012 Volume 2 release.
 Additional details are available after the summary table.

 - [igHtmlEditor control](#ightmleditor-control): The new `igHtmlEditor`™ is a jQuery WYSIWYG control and provides HTML editing capabilities in the web browser.